TACC-Cloud/savanna-documentation/docs/source/index.rst

 Welcome to Savanna shared Kubernetes cluster documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Savanna** is a shared Kubernetes Cluster operated by TACC's CIC group.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`access` the cluster.

 .. note::